Esri/solution.js/docs/Publishing to npmjs.md

 ? publish release to github? (y/N)
 ```

-10. Update the package.json files in the TypeScript examples in the common package with the new version number and run `npm install` for each.
+10. Update the package.json files in the package examples with the new version number and run `npm install` for each.

 The publish step
 1. commits and pushes the publishing changes to GitHub